Find Out When Your Tax Refund Will Arrive In Your Bank Account, Prepaid Card, Or By Mail

 Enter that information into the Internal Revenue Service’s online refund status tool, or download the free IRS2Go mobile app for the iPhone and Android devices.
 Taxpayers can also call the IRS’s refund hotline toll-free (1-800-829-1954) to obtain refund information.

-Refund information is updated nightly and is available approximately 24-hours after the IRS accepts your e-filed tax return.
+Refund information is updated nightly and is available approximately 24 hours after the IRS accepts your e-filed tax return.
 If you filed by mail, expect your refund information to update approximately four weeks after the IRS receives your paper return.